radajakub/resume/README.md

 ## TODO

 ### Data
 - Add long descriptions and modal details to everything
+- Add Thesis to FEE

 ### UI
 - Make order in colors and select colormap
-- Add course item
-- Add modals for each item

 ### Features
 - Add a print button which will generate latex according to stanford recommendation